 Sprinkle the edible glitter, sugar or sprinkles on the cake in alternating bands of purple, green and gold.

 Isn’t that a pretty and very quick and easy way to make a Kings Cake?
 The kids love it and don’t forget to tuck a plastic baby into the cake!
-Forgive me for I did when we shot this but I do have one that we keep from year to year that came in one of the cakes I purchased years ago.
 You can use another figurine as well in lieu of the baby if you cannot find one.
 Any way you slice it, there are a variety of ways to add a little weekday fun on a Tuesday evening with a little preparation and thought put out ahead of time.
 A couple of tips that have helped me through the years in managing upcoming holidays, theme days and celebrations so that they did not pop up on me and allow me no time to add them to our very busy schedule are the following:

-- I have plastic storage containers for each holiday that I have made things for so that way it is easy to find year to year.
+- I have plastic storage containers for each holiday in which I store things that I have made for past holidays so that way they are easy to find year to year.
 Into those containers might go materials that I find throughout the year on clearance that might be able to be used for that occasion such as paper products, candy and little craft or accessory items.
 Past years materials to be used again and a file folder that has ideas in it that I have pulled from magazines and printed over the years.
 When the children were little, I would also hang up their past art work for that celebration so those treasured pieces of art are still in my containers ~ I think that was the teacher in me!
 You can use shoe boxes as well or one plastic RubberMaid container for each season with shoe boxes inside for each occasion.
 Organization is the key!

-- I would always integrate teachable moments into these fun celebrations where a lesson or value was emphasized so any ideas on those topics would be included in this bins too.
+- I would always integrate teachable moments into these fun celebrations where a lesson or value was emphasized so any ideas on those topics would be included in these bins as well.

 When I was teaching full time and as the children grew and their schedules did too, all of this became increasingly difficult as you can imagine.
 I am sure some of you might just be rolling your eyes at some of this while saying to yourself, “Is she crazy?” but let me assure you, when you take a few minutes at the beginning of a week or month to plan, lets say when you might plan whats for dinner for that week and integrate the two, you can accomplish it.
 If you don’t have a crafty bone in your body, you can do it as well.
 There are plenty of online resources available now that you can get ideas from and don’t feel bad if its not all hand made!!!
 It does not matter… it is the idea behind what you are doing and why.
 In this increasingly busy and disconnected world, it is in my opinion, essential that we create concrete hands on activities that engage our kids, our families and our communities that connect us, create experiences that we share together and that begins in our own homes and then moves out from there.